29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

   - Rubber caps (identical to mogo)
   - Alliance stakes can only be scored by the corresponding alliance *Potential Challenges*
-  - Stakes differ in height from eachother (also from the mogo) meaning different or morphing mechanism to score on all.
+  - Stakes differ in height from each other (also from the mogo) meaning different or morphing mechanism to score on all.
   - Placement (field perimeter) risks throwing rings out of the field (risking S1 infringement)
   - Rubber caps mean force must be required to score/descore ],
 [#image("./imgs/Ladder.png")], [
   *High Stake and Ladder*\
-  In the center of the field, there is a 4' ladder that teams can climb in the endgame to gain etra points.
+  In the center of the field, there is a 4' ladder that teams can climb in the endgame to gain extra points.
 It also has a stake that can fit 1 ring at the very top.
   - 49.89'' (4.165') tall
   - 3 tiers/rungs
   - 4 sides
   *Potential Challenges*
   - Climbing structures requires lots of power and/or time
-  - High Stake would require extreme prescision
+  - High Stake would require extreme precision
 ])
 == Scoring Takeaways
 - All scoring requires vertical capability
 - Employing multiple methods of scoring (mogo, neutral/alliance stake) would require a multiple -- or one more complex, morphing -- systems
-- Emphasis must be put on prescision and reliability as there is little room for error = Rules analasis
+- Emphasis must be put on precision and reliability as there is little room for error = Rules analasis
 == Format
 To avoid simply regurgitating the rules (to people who already understand them), we are going to simply list some rules with a paraphrased description; then how it affects us; then potential solutions -- if a rule presents no problem, we will not cover it.\